London Alternative Investment Seminar 2019

 He is Associate of Irish Taxation Institute and an Associate of the Institute of Chartered Accountants in Ireland

 James is a global economist at HSBC.
-He joined the Economics team in 2013 having previously worked within the Asset Allocation research team.
-His global work focuses on longer-term trends and themes, and the impact that they have on the economy and policy decisions today.
+He joined the Economics team in 2013 and much of his work focuses on longer-term trends and themes, and the impact that they have on the economy and policy decisions today.
 Much of his work is focused on demographic data and trends, which extends to consumer trends, urbanisation and technology adoption.

 Daniel Lawlor is MD of Aquest, a new firm provide continuous learning (Aquest Academy) and consultancy services (Aquest Advisory) on investment funds regulation and compliance.
 Daniel is the former Head of the Central Bank of Ireland’s Funds Policy Team.
 He was involved in designing and drafting investment funds regulatory initiatives in Ireland from 2010 to 2017 year.
 This work included CP86 – Fund Management Company Effectiveness and contributing to the Central Bank’s ETF Discussion Paper.
 Daniel has also experience of the broader international investment funds industry having represented the Central Bank of Ireland at IOSCO and ESMA committees.
 He was a member of the FSB’s team for the peer review of Brazil in 2016.
 Before that, Daniel worked as an investment funds lawyer for 9 years at William Fry, one of Ireland’s leading law firms.

 Laura Bruno is responsible for the Market Entry Solutions (MES) team at State Street.
 MES provides our clients with market leading information, insights and access to support their global product development and distribution ambitions across two dozen markets in North and Latin America, Europe and Asia-Pacific.
 The globally-dedicated team has resources in Boston, Luxembourg, Hong Kong and London, where Laura is based.